UFC Fight Night: Belfort vs. Gastelum: Predictions & Analysis

 A few statistical edges stand out.
 Means throws significantly more leather — a 1.7 sig. strike per minute gap.
 Oliveira is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Means has tighter striking defense, making opponents miss more often.

 The Pick: Tim Means over Alex Oliveira.
-The model gives Means a slight nod at 62% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Means a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Oliveira at 36% implied while our model sees 43% — a 6-point disagreement that could signal value.

 Kevin Lee